xpdustry/toxopid/README.md

     }
     ```

-2. Set up the Toxopid extension to fit your needs :
+2. Set up Toxopid to fit your needs :

     ```kotlin
     import fr.xpdustry.toxopid.ModPlatform

     toxopid {
         // The version with which your mod/plugin is compiled.
         // If not set, will compile with v140 by default.